hxuu/blog/content/ctf/dice25/cookie-recipes-v3.md

 ```

 The check only limits the `.length` of `number`.
 Suspecting Express uses the `qs` module for query parsing `(req.query)`,
-we can test that by creating our own ExpressJS environnment, parse a query string using both exprss and qs and compare the results.
+we can test that by creating our own ExpressJS environnment, parse a query string using both express and qs and compare the results.

 1. Set up the environnment: